-- A fee will be automatically added to the student's tuition to pay for the policy - The student liability insurance blanket policy is for liability purposes only and is NOT a general health insurance policy. - Post-Master's Certificate Nurse Midwifery and tracks are required to carry additional individual (self-purchased) liability insurance.
+- A fee will be automatically added to the student's tuition to pay for the policy - The student liability insurance blanket policy is for liability purposes only and is NOT a general health insurance policy. - Students enrolled in the Nurse Midwifery and Post-Master's Certificate Nurse Midwifery tracks are required to carry additional individual (self-purchased) liability insurance.